Attorney David I. Fuchs

 How long a case takes to settle depends upon a variety of factors, including whether the case goes to trial, the available evidence, and more.

 A lot is involved in bringing a medical malpractice lawsuit in Florida.
 An attorney who is experienced in handling medical malpractice cases in the state can help guide you through the process, identify expert witnesses, and ensure that your legal rights are upheld.
-A knowledgeable medical malpractice attorney at the Law Offices of David I. Fuchs is available for a free consultation by calling (954) 568-3636, or by reaching out online.
+A knowledgeable medical malpractice attorney at the David I. Fuchs, Injury & Accident Lawyer, P.A. is available for a free consultation by calling (954) 568-3636, or by reaching out online.